ASDIO1/Creational-Patterns-Example/README.md

 to understand with diagrams.

 In this repository are images with a Classes diagram and a Sequence diagram of this program.

+## Aclaration

+I know this project could be enhanced and be more SOLID, but the main focus was just to implement the **Factory creational pattern** to solve some problem.
+In this case the problem was the way the characters are created.